Modi government expels a Canadian diplomat after Trudeau says India was involved in Sikh's killing

 “Such unsubstantiated allegations seek to shift the focus from Khalistani terrorists and extremists, who have been provided shelter in Canada and continue to threaten India’s sovereignty and territorial integrity,” it wrote in a statement issued earlier Tuesday.

-India has long demanded that Canada take action against the Sikh independence movement, which is banned in India but has support in countries like Canada and the U.K. with sizable Sikh diaspora populations.
+India has long demanded that Canada take action against the Sikh independence movement, which is banned in India but has support in countries like Canada and the U.K. that have sizable Sikh diaspora populations.
 Canada has a Sikh population of more than 770,000, about 2% of its total population.

 In March, Modi's government summoned the Canadian high commissioner in New Delhi, the top diplomat in the country, to complain about Sikh independence protests in Canada.
 In 2020, India’s foreign ministry also summoned the top diplomat over comments made by Trudeau about an agricultural protest movement associated with the state of Punjab, where many Sikhs live.

-Critics accuse Modi's Hindu nationalist government of seeking to suppress dissenters and activists using sedition laws and other legal weapons.
+Critics accuse Modi's Hindu nationalist government of seeking to suppress dissent using sedition laws and other legal weapons.
 Some critics of his administration, including intellectuals, activists, filmmakers, students and journalists have been arrested, creating what Modi's opponents say is a culture of intimidation.

+Under Modi’s rule, religious minorities, particularly Muslims, have faced increasing attacks by Hindu nationalists, and assaults on the press and free speech have grown, with his administration using internet shutdowns to quell protests.

 Trudeau told Parliament that he brought up Nijjar’s slaying with Modi at the G20 meeting in New Delhi last week.
 He said he told Modi that any Indian government involvement would be unacceptable and that he asked for cooperation in the investigation.

-At the G20 meeting, Modi expressed “strong concerns” over Canada’s handling of the Sikh independence movement during a meeting with Trudeau at the G20, India’s statement said.
+At the G20 meeting, Modi expressed “strong concerns” over Canada’s handling of the Sikh independence movement during a meeting with Trudeau, India’s statement said.

-The statement called on Canada to work with India on what New Delhi said is a threat to the Canadian Indian diaspora, and described the Sikh movement as “promoting secessionism and inciting violence” against Indian diplomats.
+The statement called on Canada to work with India on what New Delhi said is a threat to the Canadian Indian diaspora, and accused the Sikh movement of “promoting secessionism and inciting violence” against Indian diplomats.

 Earlier this year, Sikh protesters pulled down the Indian flag at the country's high commission in London and smashed the building's window after India arrested a popular Sikh preacher.
 Protesters also smashed windows at the Indian Consulate In San Francisco and skirmished with embassy workers.

-To make things worse, Trudeau was stuck in India for 36 hours after the summit ended because his flight was grounded because of a mechanical snag.
+To make things worse, Trudeau was stuck in India for 36 hours after the summit ended because his flight was grounded by a mechanical issue.

 “Trudeau’s turbulent India trip refuses to end,” read the headline on the India Today website last week.